This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Dry Skin and Sunburn

-- Apply aloe vera gel for instant cooling and hydration
+- Apply pure aloe vera gel while skin’s still damp for instant hydration and cooling

 Actinic Keratosis